 Immigration Implications of the Government Shutdown

-As of midnight today, the U.S. Government has officially "shut down."
+As of midnight on October 1, the U.S. Government has officially "shut down."
 When Congress does not pass a budget on time, parts of the federal government stop operating, with only “essential” functions continuing.
 Below is a summary of how immigration-related agencies may be affected, based on our experience with prior shutdowns.

 U.S. Department of Labor (DOL)